 The Cubs hire future Hall of Famer Roger Bresnahan to manage the team.
 The former Cardinal skipper will stay for just a year as Chicago finishes the season in fourth place with a 73-80 record.

-In the second of two deals between the clubs on consecutive days, the Browns obtain Sam Dente, Clem Dreisewerd, Bill Sommers, and $65,000 from the Red Sox in exchange for Ellis Kinder and and Billy Hitchcock.
+In the second of two deals between the clubs on consecutive days, St. Louis obtains Sam Dente, Clem Dreisewerd, Bill Sommers, and $65,000 from the Red Sox in exchange for Ellis Kinder and and Billy Hitchcock.
 When the dust settles on the two-day, 13-player transaction, Boston ends up with two top-of-the rotation hurlers, Kinder and Jack Kramer, and an All-Star offensive shortstop to hit behind Ted Williams, Vern Stephens, and the cash-deprived Browns, in addition to its four new players, receive a total of $375,000.

 Dodger second baseman Jackie Robinson (.342, 16, 124) becomes the first black player to win the MVP Award.
 Stan Musial, Ralph Kiner, and teammate Pee Wee Reese are the runners-ups in the BBWAA balloting.

 PCL's Los Angeles Angels infielder and future star of TV's The Rifleman, Chuck Connors, citing he wants to stay in California, becomes the first player to refuse to participate in the major league draft.
 The former Cub first baseman's refusal to leave the Pacific Coast League allows the minor leagues to ask for more money for big league talent.

 The A's hire Lou Boudreau to replace skipper Eddie Joost, who is given his unconditional release as a player-manager.
 During his three-year tenure in Kansas City, the future Hall of Famer will pilot the second-division club to a 151-260 record.